-- The proposed site was identified due to the following criteria: - Proposed site is completely transformed with no natural vegetation cover present; - Located on an existing agricultural property, with Avondrood Vineyards located on the property; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; and - Proposed site is located adjacent to an existing building and a tall tree, which act as a visual mitigation measure.
+The proposed site was identified due to the following criteria:

+- Proposed site is completely transformed with no natural vegetation cover present; - Although the site falls within a degraded ESA2 and wetland which is considered completty transformed, the site does not fall within a CBA. - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; and - Proposed site is located adjacent to a tall trees, which could be a visual mitigation measure.